nakamura-to/nue/README.md

 `this` context of each step in a flow has following properties.

 * `next`: Function.
-A function to execute a next function immediately.
+A function to execute a next step immediately.
 * `async`: Function.
-A function to accept parameters for a next function and return a callback.
+A function to accept parameters for a next step and return a callback.
 * `end`: Function.
-A function to execute a last function to end a control-flow.
+A function to execute a last step to end a control-flow.
-* `data`: Object : A object to share arbitrary data between functions in a control-flow.
+* `data`: Object : A object to share arbitrary data between steps in a control-flow.
-* `args`: Array : An array equivalent to `arguments` for a function.
+* `args`: Array : An array equivalent to `arguments` for a step.
 * `flowName`: String : flow name.
 * `stepName`: String : step name.

-In addition to the above ones, the context of the last function has a following property.
+In addition to above ones, the context of a last step has a following property.

 * `err`: Object.
 An object represents an error which is thrown explicitly or passed to an async callback as first argument.